 Have you ever walked through the self-help section of a bookstore, and wondered why there were so many books that teach you to be more like others but none that tell others how to be more like you?
 If not, congratulations, society, at large, loves you as you are.
 But for some of us less lucky ones, or just me, it is not as easy discovering ourselves, that we do not fit into any of the prescribed moulds, and having to choose to remain faithful to who we are although it supposedly means we are not destined for conventional success.

-What if I never intended to join this never ending race – labelled “prestigious”, where one inevitably ends up disqualified by death, and am perfectly content watering the flowers growing off-trail where the path is less trodden?
+What if I never intended to join this never ending race – labelled “prestigious”, where one inevitably ends up disqualified by death.

 But many do not understand.
 They think they are doing well by me when they prod and push me to be adopt the form of a sprinter when all I want to run is cross country.
 Just because we are both running athletes, people assume I would want to emulate the faster runner.
 Just because we are both students, teachers assume I would like to learn from an organised classmate.
 No, maybe I am okay with being messy, with doing my homework last minute because I have other passions.
 Maybe I want to run, read, play the guitar, laugh at bad puns and live life.
 Maybe I learn better in a mess than with rigid timetables.